Switching Insurance Companies

-Namely, how your current insurer treats your cancellation with regard to returning the unearned premium, which is the technical word for the prepaid money they haven’t earned from you for providing coverage you’ve yet to receive.
+Namely, how your current insurance company treats your cancellation with regard to returning the unearned premium, which is the technical word for the prepaid money they haven’t earned from you for providing coverage you’ve yet to receive.

 Let’s look at an example where switching mid-term, or while you’re currently insured under another policy, might not be in your best interest.

 Imagine you pay $1,200 for a one-year policy with Company A. That breaks down to $100 per month for coverage.

 You shop your premium and find you can get identical coverage for only $1,000, ultimately saving $200 over the life of your current policy.

 But before deciding to switch, you will need to determine how Company A calculates your refund.
 Some companies will give you a short-rate refund.

 Basically, they won’t give you a refund based on the exact number of days you were actually insured.
 This is essentially a cancellation service charge.